NeelContractor/supertalks-frontend/README.md

 > The `GET /bookings` and `GET /questions` list endpoints are paginated server-side via `limit` (default 10, max 100) and `offset` query params.
 Responses include a `total` and per-status `counts` object, used by the dashboard stats cards and the per-tab count badges.
 List pages use the shadcn pagination control to page through results.

 # TODO

-- session expire getting very frequently
-- add logic to unreject the rejected questions (not sure, depends on the rejected logic, if the astrologer reject and user gets a refund then dont implement this)

-- add image input box on customize tab (add a separate section for this website on cloudinary)
-- pay integration (both on success and error ui and logic), and
 - rejected logic (what happens when astrologer rejects a booking or question?)

-- phonepe integation
+- phonepe integation - test mode working
-- cloudiary integration
+- cloudiary integration - done
-- production db integration
+- production db integration - todo

-- fix the logo spacing in the navbar and footer